anogowski/pytest-xml/README.rst

 License
 -------
-Dual License
+Dual License:

-Distributed under the terms of the `Mozilla Public License 2.0` AND `BSD-3-Clause` licenses, "pytest-xml" is free and open source software
+Distributed under the terms of both the `BSD-3`_ AND `Mozilla Public License 2.0`_ licenses.

+"pytest-xml" is free and open source software

 Issues